alifgithub/slowbutsuredude/README.md

 # Take the risk or lose the chance
-Impossible is just an opinion
+Impossible is just an opinion.
 Success is going from failure to failure without losing your enthusiasm